 Jessica has taught college History and has a Master of Arts in History

-After viewing this lesson, students should be able to:
+After finishing this video students should be able to:

-- Discuss the art and architecture of the Sumerians
+- Discuss the scale and style of Assyrian artists

 To unlock this lesson you must be a Study.com Member.